Loading...

 In the following example replacement for the SIN generator, consistency is disabled.

-The XML Mask generator runs a selected generator on values that match a user specified path expression.
+The generator runs a selected generator on values that match a user specified path expression.

 For the XML Mask generator, there is a link object for each path expression value to assign a sub-generator to.